Socialist People's Front: Controversies

 The party also hails the Constitution of People's Seimas, adopted by the puppet government led by Justas Paleckis.

 During the demonstration to commemorate Independence Day of Lithuania on February 15, 2014, the leader of Kaunas' branch Giedrius Grabauskas commented on the Act of March 11 as the one "having brought severe consequences to Lithuania".

 During the events of EuroMaidan the party was one of very few in Lithuania who clearly expressed support for a then-president Viktor Yanukovych.
-On May 20, 2014 the party, together with other small radical organisations, organised a small rally in front of the Ministry of Foreign Affairs to voice its opposition towards Lithuanian foreign policy during the Russia-Ukraine conflict, making accusations for "representing the interests of the US and EU, not Lithuanian ones".
+On May 20, 2014 the party, together with other small radical organisations, organised a small rally in front of the Ministry of Foreign Affairs to voice its opposition towards Lithuanian foreign policy during the Russo-Ukrainian war, making accusations for "representing the interests of the US and EU, not Lithuanian ones".

 A former leader Algirdas Paleckis left the party in January 2016, just before the Parliamentary election.
 He motivated such a decision by "diverted opinions with the party leadership", their "overestimation of the significance of rallies and underestimation of the one of participation in the election".
 As a result, Paleckis participated in the election as an independent candidate in Naujoji Vilnia.
 The party with a new leadership started to use more nationalist rhetoric.

 Political positions

-Even though the party is economically far-left, with the statements often attacking free market economics, it has voiced views more similar to Conservatism in social issues, such as LGBT rights and immigration policy.
-One of its members Sergejus Sokolovas in its interview declared that leftists should fight sexual minorities rather than support them.
+Even though the party is economically far-left, with statements often attacking free market economics, it has voiced conservative views on social issues such as LGBT rights and immigration policy.
+One of its members Sergejus Sokolovas has declared that leftists should fight sexual minorities rather than support them.
 He also referred to the supporters of LGBT movement as tolerasts, a pun of tolerance and paederasty frequently used by the hate speech groups.
-Its former leader Algirdas Paleckis would be among the initiators for organising the referendum on banning land sales to foreigners.
+Its former leader Algirdas Paleckis was among the initiators organising the 2014 referendum on banning sale of land to foreigners.

 The party also opposes quotas for refugees and participated in an anti-refugee rally held in Šiauliai on November 14, 2015.
-Other than European refugee crisis that they referred to as a 'involuntary immigration', the rally also highlighted "human rights abuses of the working class", "war propaganda" and "Russophobia".
-The demonstration also saw the attendance of a syncretic sister organisation "The Combat", as well as Way of Courage and right-wing populist Fighters for Lithuania Union, former neo-Nazi activist Žilvinas Razminas.
+Other than the European refugee crisis, which they referred to as a 'involuntary immigration', the rally also highlighted "human rights abuses of the working class", "war propaganda" and "Russophobia".
+The demonstration also saw the attendance of a syncretic sister organisation "The Combat", former neo-Nazi activist Žilvinas Razminas, as well as Way of Courage and right-wing populist Union of the Fighters for Lithuania.